Can You Run Your Pool Robot When Shocking Your Pool?

 Conclusion

 In conclusion, running a pool robot while shocking the pool can be done safely and effectively if proper precautions are taken.
-While it is important to follow the manufacturer’s instructions for both the pool robot and the shock treatment, there are a few additional steps that can be taken to ensure the safety of both the pool and the robot.
+While it is important to follow the manufacturer’s instructions for both the pool robot and the shock treatment, a few additional steps can be taken to ensure the safety of both the pool and the robot.

 Finally, it is important to regularly clean and maintain the pool robot to ensure it is functioning properly.
 This includes regularly emptying the filter canister, checking the brushes and wheels for damage, and ensuring all connections and hoses are secure.